markfinger/python-react/README.md

 With regards to integrating webpack into a python system, there are two solutions currently available:

 - [django-webpack-loader](https://github.com/owais/django-webpack-loader) provides hooks to integrate
   webpack's output into your project.
-It relies on you to interact with webpack and integrate a plugin which generates a file for the python process to consume.
+It uses a webpack plugin to generate a file that your python process can consume.
 - [python-webpack](https://github.com/markfinger/python-webpack) provides similar hooks to integrate webpack's output into your project.
 It talks to a build server that wraps around webpack.

-Both projects have a lot of crossover. django-webpack-loader's a lot simpler to reason about, it aims to do one thing and do it well. python-webpack's more complex, but offers interchange of data between the processes, which can make integration easier.
+Both projects have a lot of crossover. django-webpack-loader's a lot simpler to reason about, it aims to do one thing and do it well. python-webpack's more complex, but offers interchange of data between the processes, which can make integrations easier.

 render_component